rusheni-123/Assignment-3/README.md

-##Q4 You will be provided with a function that enables you to make a set number of point mutations to your sequence of interest.
-Run the function and write an R code to check the number of mismatches between the original and mutated sequence.
+## Qustion 4  (You will be provided with a function that enables you to make a set number of point mutations to your sequence of interest.
+Run the function and write an R code to check the number of mismatches between the original and mutated sequence.)

 #Application of random mutations
 Run the args() funtionn to determine the arguments needed to be fulfilled in order to run the code.Run length(Groupseq) to check the length of the sequence. sequence will be Groupseq in this excercise.
 Complete the arguments for mutator function.
 Save the mutations as a vector named Groupseq_mut.
 Note that, myseq will be the selected sequence of interest.
 So in this case , it will be the Groupseq.nmut will be the number of random mutations which gonna be applied.
 This can be of any number less than the length of the sequence.